MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/test-signing.md

     Class: ControlVault Device
 ```

-To remove the corresponding driver package from the DriverStore, use the next command shown below for the Intel “Network Adapters” driver:
+To remove the corresponding driver package from the DriverStore, use the next command shown below for the Intel "Network Adapters" driver:

 ```cpp
 devcon.exe dp_delete oem39.inf